Assistance programs Champaign County.

 Gibson Area Food Pantry - People who are referred may be able to use the pantry.
 Not open to the public…only referrals.
 The center is at 401 N. Church.

-There are many other government food programs and pantries in the county.
+There are many other government food programs, soup kitchens and pantries in the county.
 Whether someone needs short term help, or long term solutions to preventing hunger, options are available.
-Click Champaign food pantries.
+Click Champaign County free food pantries.

 Contact or stop by the Frances Nelson Health Center, which has as its goal the mission of providing health and medical care accessible to all people is a primary goal of our Healthy Community Initiative.
 The services will be low cost, and high quality.
 (217) 356-1558.